 Under the Company's executive life insurance program, a death benefit of \$2.0 million is payable to Mr. Toms' designated beneficiary if he dies after his 60th birthday but on or before his 65th birthday and Mr. Toms remains employed with the Company through the date of his death.
-Mr. Toms' beneficiary would have received a lump sum payment of \$2.0 million had Mr. Toms died on the last day of fiscal 2018.
-Messrs.
-Huckfeldt, Revington and Delgatti and Ms. Jacobsen do not participate in the executive life insurance program.
+Mr. Toms' beneficiary would have received a lump sum payment of \$2.0 million had Mr. Toms died on the last day of fiscal 2019.
+No other named executive officer participates in the executive life insurance program.